PlantPal — A Simple Houseplant Emotion Tracker

 After taking my user research and figuring out key pain points, or frustrations, to address, I brainstormed and mapped out an information architecture to structure out an outline of what the app [theoretically] would work like, followed by creating a user flow chart.
 Most plant care apps, from what I saw, were overbuilt or data-heavy and seemed to be aimed at botanists or hardcore plant hobbyists.
 Also, so many helpful features were hidden behind paywalls.
 With that in mind, I wanted the key features of the app to be engaging and simple, but also not overwhelming.

 Next, I created low-fidelity sketches in order to consolidate any potential ideas I had to envision what the core features of the application would look like.
 These included My Plants, Community (formerly Friends/Feed), Plant Care (formerly Diagnose), and Reminders (formerly Schedule) features.
+I threw away a few of the ideas I had before, as I didn’t really feel they were suitable, so these were the sketches I ended up with.